 This app is great for annotating and organizing all those PDFs.
 It can also auto sync with Dropbox, allowing you to access your annotated files from any device at any time.

 One of the most daunting tasks of writing a term paper is, of course, building the outline.
 But this app helps you to organize your thoughts or tasks into an easily editable outline format, whether inspiration hits you at your desk or on the subway.

 Check out these apps and tell us what you think.
 Have any other recommendations?
-Leave a comment below and let us know!
+Let us know on Twitter!